-We asked our panellists about their six-month economic outlook for wage growth, employment, cost of living, household debt and housing affordability.
-Considering the ongoing impact and uncertainty of COVID-19 on the Canadian and global economy, the panel remained overwhelmingly negative about the economy’s outlook.
+We asked our panellists about their six-month economic outlook for wage growth, employment, underemployment, cost of living, household debt and housing affordability.
+In the time of COVID-19, it is unsurprising that our panellists are mostly negative or neutral about most of these indicators.

-The panel mostly views cost of living as neutral, with 60% seeing it as neither positive or negative at the moment.
-At the beginning of the year only 9% of our panellists saw housing affordability as positive, now 46.67% of panelists view housing affordability positively, up around 5 percentage points from the last BoC survey in April.
+In the last report, the panel mostly viewed cost of living as neutral, but this time around, it is evenly split at 37.5% for both neutral and negative.
+In January’s BoC, only 9% of our panellists saw housing affordability as positive; now 43.75% of panellists view housing affordability positively, down about 3 percentage points from the last BoC survey in June.

 Real estate outlook

-Finder asked our panellists to assign a percentage value for any anticipated price decreases in 10 of Canada’s major markets and we averaged out the responses and ranked them from most anticipated decreases in value to least.
+Finder asked our panellists to assign a percentage value for any anticipated price increases or decreases in 10 of Canada’s major markets.
+We averaged out the responses and ranked them from most anticipated decreases in value to least.